 Warren has extensive experience and a long record of leadership in the international insurance industry, including 15 years at AXA in senior management positions within the company's Australian and Asian businesses.
 Warren's two most recent positions were Chief Executive Officer of the Victorian Funds Management Corporation and Chief Executive Officer, Australia and New Zealand for AXA Asia Pacific Holdings Limited.
-Warren has also recently been appointed a director of MyState Limited, an Australian Financial Services Group.
+Warren is a non-executive director of MyState Limited, a listed Australian Financial Services Group.
 He has a Bachelor of Commerce from the University of Melbourne and is a member of Chartered Accountants Australia and New Zealand.